 Need we say more?

 Wondering why we have a special emphasis on “Gooooood”?
 Well, people join organizations but leave bosses.
 We all know how true this saying is.
-If your senior management is a bunch of casually selected ones… then you will see the impact in the people reporting to them a well.
+If your senior management is a bunch of casually selected ones… then the impact of the same will be easily visible in the people reporting to them a well.
 The dip in productivity will be evident and lack of interest in engagement program participation will be close to nil.

-This model is on the line of the famous Maslow’s need hierarchy.
-It says, that employees who experience a sense of belongingness, job security and understand the value of their contribution in the organization –can be safely considered as “happily engaged” and will stick with the organization much longer.
+This model is on the line of the famous Maslow’s Hierarchy of Need.
+It says, that employees who experience a sense of belongingness, job security and understand the value of their contribution to the organization –can be safely considered as “happily engaged” and will stick with the organization much longer.
+Empathizing with the needs of the employees makes them feel heard, thereby creating a sense of belongingness and trust among the employees.
+The more the employees feel confident about the working conditions, the more inspired they will be to continue at your organisation.

 Close interaction with the CEO/ Business leader not only allows employees to understand the future plans and certainty of business, but also allows them to share direct feedback about the organizational culture, process, policies or discomfort, if any.